Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces

 \subsection{Energy estimates}

 Let $(M,g)$ be a compact manifold with boundary e\-quipped with a Lorentzian b-metric $g$ satisfying

-for $\alpha>0$ and some $s>n/2+1$, where the b-Sobolev space here is defined using an arbitrary fixed smooth b-density on $M$.
+with $s\in\R$ to be specified later, where the b-Sobolev space here is defined using an arbitrary fixed smooth b-density on $M$.
 Let $U\subset M$ be open, and suppose $\ft\colon U\to(t_0,t_1)$ is a proper function such that $d\ft$ is timelike on $U$.
 We consider the operator

 \begin{rmk} Although all arguments in this section are presented for $P$ and $\Box_g$ acting on functions, the results are true for $P$ and $\Box_g$ acting on natural vector bundles as well, e.g.\ the bundle of $q$-forms; only minor, mostly notational, changes are needed to verify this. \end{rmk}